 Prior to 2003, hospice services for Marlborough were delivered by the Nelson Marlborough District Health Board.
 After community consultation it was agreed that a purpose built facility and hospice service was needed in our region.
 The Marlborough Hospice Trust was established to develop a community fund for establishing, maintaining and developing a hospice service.

 Over $1.5 million dollars was raised to build the current hospice building, situated within the grounds of Wairau Hospital, and owned by the Marlborough Hospice Trust.
 It was opened in September 2003 and included a 4 bed inpatient unit.
-The Salvation Army was chosen to be the service provider and continues in this role today.
+The Salvation Army was chosen to be the service provider and continued in that role until November 2020.
+Marlborough Hospice Trust now hold the contract for service.

 In 2005, the Hospice took over community palliative care nursing from the Nelson Marlborough District Health Board.
 At any one time, there can be approximately 60 patients on the hospice palliative care programme.
 The vast majority of these people are being cared for in their own homes or residences.